-6.5 Creedmoor vs. 270 - which cartridges are an ideal companion when hunting?
+6.5 Creedmoor vs. 270 - which one is an ideal companion when hunting?
 Finding the answer to this question is no piece of cake.
-But to make the task of choosing one which suits your hunting best much easier, let’s walk through their most outstanding features.
+But to make the task much easier, let’s walk through their most outstanding features.

 Differences Between 6.5 Creedmoor Vs. 270

 Since its introduction in the 1920s, the 270 Win has always been on the top list of many gun owners in the world because of its gentle demeanor and lethal potential.

 This round is a great combination between a flat trajectory and moderate recoil.

 It uses bullets from 100 to 150 grains, which can easily reach 2,900 and even 3,000 feet per second.
 However, the boosted speed and energy require more powder and longer action, resulting in a heavyweight gun and higher recoil.